akhileshtyagi/PUF/Gestures/scripts/data_mining_scripts/README.md

 ######challenge_response.py
 Defined in this file is a class which contains information about the challenge response pairs.
 This class knows how to read the data sets, and put them into a usable format.
+More simply put this class will contain the raw data, and the mu-sigma model built from the raw data.
+A set of these will be given to the data mining class for testing.

 ######main.py
 Provides the ability to: